MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 If you enable this setting, ICS cannot be enabled or configured by administrators, and the ICS service cannot run on the computer.
 The Advanced tab in the Properties dialog box for a LAN or remote access connection is removed.
 The Internet Connection Sharing page is removed from the New Connection Wizard.
 The Network Setup Wizard is disabled.

 If you disable this setting or do not configure it and have two or more connections, administrators can enable ICS.
 The Advanced tab in the properties dialog box for a LAN or remote access connection is available.
 In addition, the user is presented with the option to enable Internet Connection Sharing in the Network Setup Wizard and Make New Connection Wizard.
-(The Network Setup Wizard is available only in Windows XP Professional.)

 By default, ICS is disabled when you create a remote access connection, but administrators can use the Advanced tab to enable it.
 When running the New Connection Wizard or Network Setup Wizard, administrators can choose to enable ICS.